xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 ### why triangulation?

-It can be shown that: if we want local operations, we must triangulate.
+It can be shown that: if we want local consistency, we must triangulate.

-Clique tree: a undirected tree of cliques.

-Separator factor: a factor between two original factors whose variables are the intersection between those of the two connecting factors.

-With separator factor: \\(P(X) = \frac{\prod_C \psi_C(\mathbf{X}_C)}{\prod_S \phi_S(\mathbf{X}_S)}\\), \\(C\\) is the clique and \\(S\\) is the separated

-Local consistency property.

-Two update(forward/backward) ensures this.
-Several methods to update: Hugin update, Shafer-Shenoy update.

-Guarantee of consistency: junction / running interaction / triangulation property

-When two factors share some node, there should be an edge connecting them.

-Triangulation: make it into a chordal graph.

 If no triangulation for example the Misconception example, we will disobey the running intersection property, thus inconsistency.

+Local consistency property: see slides.

+Guarantee of consistency: running interaction property, which is, when two factors share some node, there should be an edge connecting them.

-How can we add edges for triangulation without changing the conditional independence assumption?
+**Q**: how can we add edges for triangulation without changing the conditional independence assumption?

 We can manipulate the factors without changing the conditional independence.
 For example \\(\phi(X_1, X_2, X_3)\\) can equal to \\(\phi(X_1, X_2) \phi(X_2, X_3)\\).
 In this way, independence between \\(X_1, X_3\\) is ensured.

 How to triangulate?
 Different triangulation can produce complexity on inference.

+Several methods to update: Hugin update, Shafer-Shenoy update.

 ### Summary